nadakomo/pdsnd_github/README.md

 washington.csv

 ### Credits
-This project was made as requirement for complettion of nanodegree in udacity link to the course: https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104
+This project was made as requirement for completion of nanodegree in udacity link to the course: https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104